 Gluten Free Blinis

-- 90 g plain gluten free flour blend best to use Gluten Free Alchemist Rice Free Blend B (see notes for link)
+- 90 g plain gluten free flour blend Gluten Free Alchemist Rice Free Blend B (see NOTES)

 - 40 g gluten free oat flour easy to make your own (see notes)